bePericon/apc-frontend-pdes-s1-2024/README.md

 ### For backend/frontend

+- (backend) Should be install last MongoDB version and running service

 - Run `npm install` in both directories to get the dependencies installed.

 To start the development server: